telerik/reporting-docs/getting-started/installation/third-party-dependencies.md

 The `DocumentFormat.OpenXml` assembly has two versions with different Public Key Tokens.
 To provide support for both, Telerik Reporting delivers the following `Telerik.Reporting.OpenXmlRendering` assemblies:

 * `Telerik.Reporting.OpenXmlRendering.dll`−Supports 2.0.5022.0 and 2.5.5631.0 `DocumentFormat.OpenXml.dll` versions.
-* `Telerik.Reporting.OpenXmlRendering.2.7.2.dll`−Supports 2.7.2.0 and later `DocumentFormat.OpenXml.dll` versions.
+* `Telerik.Reporting.OpenXmlRendering.2.7.2.dll`−Supports 2.7.2.0 and later `DocumentFormat.OpenXml.dll` versions up to version 3.x.x.x
+* `Telerik.Reporting.OpenXmlRendering.3.0.1.dll`−Supports 3.0.1.0 and later `DocumentFormat.OpenXml.dll` versions.

-> Currently, we do not support DocumentFormat.OpenXml `3.x.x` due to breaking changes.
-To generate compatible document types, always use the latest available `2.x.x` version.
-To use later versions other than the versions previously listed, add [`bindingRedirect`](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/bindingredirect-element) for `DocumentFormat.OpenXml.dll` assembly to the configuration file of the .NET Framework applications.
+>To use later versions other than the versions previously listed, add [`bindingRedirect`](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/bindingredirect-element) for `DocumentFormat.OpenXml.dll` assembly to the configuration file of the .NET Framework applications.

 To download Open XML by using the NuGet feed, refer to the [`DocumentFormat.OpenXml` NuGet package](https://www.nuget.org/packages/DocumentFormat.OpenXml/).